 Updated August 27, 2021

-Education is a signature component of many farmed animal sanctuaries’ operations, and for good reason: the number of farmed animals who find safe homes at sanctuaries worldwide is nowhere close to the number of animals who find themselves in non-compassionate or dangerous situations.
+Education is a signature component of many A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuaries’ operations, and for good reason: the number of A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. who find safe homes at sanctuaries worldwide is nowhere close to the number of animals who find themselves in non-compassionate or dangerous situations.
 Education and storytelling about the plight of the residents and those like them provides a platform to encourage more humans to make choices that could help spare more animals from exploitation.
 And when sanctuaries are transparent and accurate about how they conduct their mission, they can maintain public support and trust for years to come.

 With these crucial organizational elements in mind, the importance of each animal sanctuary’s commitment to sharing accurate information must be considered.

 By virtue of their non-profit nature (whether formally incorporated or not), animal sanctuaries that rely on the public for support must maintain a positive perception in their community so that individuals feel good about contributing to the sanctuary, either through donations or volunteerism.
 Often, animal sanctuaries are given the benefit of the doubt that they are reputable by the public; after all, the well-being of the residents is usually evident to visitors who see them, and engaging social media posts are quick to demonstrate the ostensibly great things happening at many sanctuaries to sympathetic members of the public.